tidyr

 getting started with multiple bare variable names in data.table functions.
 Continue reading Programming with data.table

-A dummies guide to the fabulous data.table package.
-Continue reading data.table by a dummy
+A dummies guide to the fabulous data.table package, for new users to get up to speed quickly Continue reading data.table by a dummy - a dummies guide

 A wee look at group_map and group_split in dplyr